Need to check your symptoms?

 Causes of internal heat may also differ from women to men.

-We look at how specific hormones or changes in the way they behave could lead to the development of internal heat.
+We look at how specific hormones or changes in how they behave could lead to the development of internal heat.
 These hormone imbalances may also be related to other symptoms, some of which we mention here.

 Hormones are special chemical messengers produced by certain organs in your body, also known as endocrine glands.